VonArzu/PROductivity/README.md

 ### Overview

-_**PROductivity** is an elite personal productivity app including daily task (high & low priority), to-dos, and resources.
+_**PROductivity** is an elite personal productivity app including daily task to log , New to-dos to add to daily task, and resources consisting of budget help, books, credit help, and overall help.

 <br>